quoteboxqa/api/source/includes/_teammember.md

 This endpoint will send an invitation via email to join Quotebox.

-This endpoint simulates a scenario when a user wants to invite another user to his/her account on Quotebox.
+This endpoint resembles a scenario when a user wants to invite another user to his/her account on Quotebox.

 ```shell
 # HTTP REQUEST BODY